 The problem in Windows 8.1 is that while the system supports the F8 command still, the OS boots so fast that it doesn’t really give enough time for such commands to register.
 According to Microsoft itself, the boot operation this time happens from the system memory itself, so it cannot be interrupted by anything, including the Safe Mode command.
 The good thing, however, is that not all hope is lost, and you can still boot Windows 8.1 into Safe Mode using some unconventional methods.
 We’ll discuss two of them here.

-How to boot into safe mode in Windows 8.1:
+How to boot into Windows 8.1 Safe Mode:

 Method 1: Using Windows System Configuration Tool